 A report recently published by the NIK has found illegal gambling operators still account for 51% of the Polish gambling market despite amendments made to the Gambling Act of 2016 designed to better regulate the industry.

-The report concludes that although there has been progress in curtailing illegal gambling operations, unlicensed online betting sites still do more business in Poland than licensed operators.
+The report concludes that although there has been progressing in curtailing illegal gambling operations, unlicensed online betting sites still do more business in Poland than licensed operators.

 State Monopoly Yields Mixed Results

 Amendments to the Gambling Act of 2016 came into effect in 2017 and established a state monopoly on certain forms of gambling.
 Totalizator Sportowy, owned and operated by the Polish Treasury, is the sole legal provider of online casino games and real-world slots located in locations other than casinos.

 Online sports betting is still open to competition among licensed providers, but high taxes have scared some of the largest international betting sites out of the market.
 As iGaming Business reports, a 12% tax on turnover generated by licensed sports betting sites was introduced in April 2017.

 Bet365, Unibet and William Hill have all opted to either leave the market or have been added to the country’s ever-growing blacklist of unlawful gambling domains.
 As of today, a grand total of 7,164 websites have been added to the blacklist.